 Everglades City is getting into the heart of old Florida.
 Once planned to be the capital of Collier County, Everglades City boasts wide tree lined avenues and surprisingly elaborate buildings like the City Hall and Rod and Gun Club.

 Break for lunch at Triad Seafood Cafe & Market (239-695-2262) for some all you can eat stone crabs.
-They are open 7 days but do call to check hours before you go.
+They are open 7 days in season but are closed for a lot of the summer so do call to check hours before you go.

 The Museum of the Everglades, close to the city’s enormous central traffic circle, offers a fascinating insight into the area’s history as does the Smallwood Store and Museum, an old, amazingly well preserved, Indian trading post at the end of a scenic ten minute drive down a causeway to the shell island of Chokoloskee.